 The South Loch Ness Trail meanders its way down the south side of Loch Ness on a mixture of minor roads, forest tracks and purpose-built trail.
-To walk, cycle (mountain bike only) or ride this trail is a fantastic experience.
+The 58km trail starts in Torbreck near Inverness and passes through the villages of Dores, Inverfarigaig, Foyers, Whitebridge and eventually Fort Augustus.
+To walk, cycle (mountain bike only) or ride this trail is a fantastic experience and takes you past many points of interest such as the Falls of Foyers, Suidhe Viewpoint and the Caledonian Canal in Fort Augustus.
 Developed by Visit Inverness Loch Ness over several years it has what every long-distance trail should have – spectacular views, historical interest, peace and quiet and places along the route to stop, rest and relax.
 Before walking be sure to read and print our South Loch Ness Trail User notes here.

 *Points of Interest: Dores Beach, Dores Churchyard, Aldourie castle, The McBain Memorial Park